bhatanagar10/Adobe_Hackathon_Round_1/README.md

 2. Using the JSON to find the meaningful data and fill the ExtractedData.csv file accordingly

 ## How to run
-App.java is the main class which runs all the functions.Run it to execute the program.
+##### App.java is the main class which runs all the functions.Run it to execute the program.

+## How Application works
+1. Extraction of Data from json is done in **ExtractionDataFromJSON**.
+2. In this class extraction is done is phases, in each phase different sections of data is extracted

 ## What each classes are for
 1. **App.java** : This is the main class which executes all the required functions.